continuedev/continue/docs/docs/concepts/sdk.md

 ## Details

-**TODO: Nate to brain dump anything important to know and Ty to shape into paragraphs**

 - The ContinueSDK has a `run_step` method, which allows Steps to be composable
 - The reason you want to run it with `run_step` instead of creating a Step and calling `step.run(...)` is so Continue can automatically keep track of the order of all steps run, and allow for reversibility, etc...
 - The ContinueSDK also contains functions for very common steps, like `edit_file`, `add_file`, `run` (to run shell commands), and a few others